SkyHighSundae/SkyHighSundae-VNC/README.md

 ### Integration and Deployment

-Please see our other documents for how to integrate noVNC in your own software, or deploying the noVNC application in production environments:
+Please see our other documents for how to integrate SkyHighSundae VNC in your own software, or deploying the noVNC application in production environments:

 * [Embedding](docs/EMBEDDING.md) - For the noVNC application